MadhavDGS/While-1-CareAI/README.md

 ## Contributing

-We welcome contributions to improve While(1)CareAI and make healthcare more accessible worldwide!
+We welcome contributions to improve PurvaLaksana and make healthcare more accessible worldwide!

 ## Disclaimer